-Land and Draws of Land and Property Any beneficial interest in land which is within the area of the Authority.
-'Land' excludes an easement, servitude, interest or right in or over land which does not give the member or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/civil partners (alone or jointly with another) a right to occupy or to receive income.
-Licences Any licence (alone or jointly with others) to occupy land in the area of the Authority for a month or longer Corporate Tenancies Any tenancy where (to the member's knowledge)- (a) the landlord is the Authority; and (b) the tenant is a body that the member, or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/civil partners is a partner of or a director of or has a beneficial interest in the securities of.
-Securities Any beneficial interest in securities of a body where- (a) that body (to the member's knowledge) has a place of business or land in the area of the Authority; and (b) either- ( i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the member, or his/ her spouse or civil partner or the person with whom the member is living as if they were spouses/civil partners has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+(b) which has not been fully discharged

+Land and Property Any beneficial interest in land which is within the

+area of the Authority.

+'Land' excludes an easement, servitude, interest

+or right in or over land which does not

+give the member or his/her spouse or

+civil partner or the person with whom the

+member is living as if they were

+spouses/civil partners (alone or jointly

+with another) a right to occupy or to

+receive income.

+Licences Any licence (alone or jointly with others) to occupy

+land in the area of the Authority for a

+month or longer

+Corporate Tenancies Any tenancy where (to the member's

+knowledge)-

+(a) the landlord is the Authority; and

+(b) the tenant is a body that the member, or

+his/her spouse or civil partner or the person

+with whom the member is living as if they

+were spouses/civil partners is a partner of

+or a director of or has a beneficial intere

+0 in the securities of.

+Securities Any beneficial interest in securities of a body where-

+(a) that body (to the member's knowledge) has a place of business or land

+in the area of the Authority; and

+(b) either:

+(i) the total nominal value of the securities exceeds

+or one hundredth of the total issued share capital

+of that body; or

+(ii) if the share capital of that body is of more than

+one class, the total nominal value of the

+shares of any one class in which the

+member, or his/ her spouse or civil

+partner or the person with whom the

+member is living as if they were

+spouses/civil partners has a beneficial

+opodoos, s. m. pararioro riao a porioriolar

+interest exceeds one hundredth of the total issued share capital of that

-'director' includes a member of the committee of management of an industrial and provident society.
+^{&#}x27;director' includes a member of the committee of management of an industrial and provident society.